 Let’s say you’re currently an individual contributor and want to move into management.
 Consider asking for soft-skill training, like communication and presentation, or hard-skills like Excel for data analytics and reporting.

 If you’re ever struggling to determine what skills you might need to improve, find someone on LinkedIn who has the job title you want.
 Look at their skills.
 Now decide what training you might take to learn or develop those skills.

 Keep in mind that at-work training is a benefit: your company will pay for it.
 It’s sometimes considered part of your compensation package.
 Which means that if you don’t take it, you’re not getting the full rewards of your employment.

-Take As Much Training As Your Manager Will Allow.
+Take As Much On-The-Job Training As Your Manager Will Allow.
 Really.